renovatebot/renovate/docs/usage/node.md

 ## LTS codenames

-Renovate understands [codenames for Node.js LTS releases](https://github.com/nodejs/Release/blob/main/CODENAMES.md) and will offer upgrades for them (e.g. from `fermium` to `gallium`).
+Renovate understands [codenames for Node.js LTS releases](https://github.com/nodejs/Release/blob/main/CODENAMES.md) and will offer upgrades for them (e.g. from `fermium` to `gallium`) as long as `node` versioning scheme is being used.

 ## File Support